MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 **What's new**

 - Fixed a regression introduced in version 101.61.69 where the status menu icon was sometimes showing an error icon, even though no action was required from the end user
 - Improved the `conflicting_applications` field in `mdatp health` to show only the most recent 10 processes and also to include the process names.
-This makes it easier to identify which processes are potentially conflicting with Microsoft Defender for Endpoint for Mac.
+This improvement makes it easier to identify which processes are potentially conflicting with Microsoft Defender for Endpoint for Mac.
 - Resolved an issue in `mdatp device-control removable-media policy list` where vendor ID and product ID were displayed as decimal instead of hexadecimal
-- Performance improvements & other Product improvements
+- Performance improvements & other product improvements

 ### Mar-2022 (Build: 101.61.69 | Release version: 20.122022.16169.0)